RupeshKumar4511/Web-Designing-and-Development/README.md

 # align-content:

-Aligns the flex lines (when there are multiple lines due to wrapping or more space ) along the cross axis.
+Aligns the flex lines (when there are multiple lines due to wrapping or more space between the components) along the cross axis.
 <br>
 stretch (default): Lines stretch to fill the container.
 <br>